|Originality.AI||AI Detector PRO||Winston AI||GPTZero||Copyleaks||OpenAI Text Classifier|

 Limitations of AI Detection tools –

 AI writing tools are evolving fast, and these detection tools for AI written content are getting outdated fast.
-When I was researching for more tools for this resource, I was surprised that a lot of these AI content detectors work only for old technology, and only a few of them supports ChatGPT or GPT-3.
+When I was researching for more tools for this resource, I was surprised that a lot of these AI content detectors work only for old technology, and only a few of them supports BRAD or GPT-4.

 Another important thing you need to keep in mind is these AI detector tools have limitations, and they are not 100% accurate.
 So if you evaluating a new writer or analyzing a website for purchase, do not solely rely on these tools.